fetchai/docs-archived/docs/etch-language/sharded-state.md

 ## Add key/value pairs

-Add key/value pairs to the `ShardedState` like this:
+Add key/value pairs to `ShardedState` like this:

 ``` c++
 function main()